What is a Digital AI Twin?

 You should care about AI because it is not simply a “trend” and because despite all of its potential good, it has its real-world cons.
 Think about algorithmic bias – a situation where an AI system inherits the prejudices of its developers.
 If used in a recruitment process, an AI system like this could deny job applicants a fair chance due to their racial/ethnic background or even gender!
 Some of these biases are the unintended consequences of developers who fail to account for individual differences in building their programs.

 An AI Citizen is aware of the potential risks involved in building an AI solution and ensures that AI applications are fair for all to use.
 An AI Citizen understands that an AI system is not self-aware and so cannot understand “good” or “bad”.
 So, the AI Citizen strives to guarantee that AI is used for “good” always.

-Digital AI Twins and AI Citizenship in the Security Sector
+Digital AI Twins, AI Citizenship and the Labor Force

-The added advantage of AI Citizenship is that it further helps to contextualize that knowledge to utilize the integration of AI technologies in the security sector in ethical ways.
+The added advantage of AI Citizenship is that it further helps to guarantee the integration of AI technologies into the labor force in ethical ways.